ekalyoncu/vangas-cassandra/README.md

 ```

 ## Build
-In order to build this project, you need to install [ccm](http://github.com/pcmanus/ccm).
-We have integration tests which need running cassandra instance. ccm makes it easy to create and teste cassandra cluster locally.
+In order to build this project, you need a running cassandra instance locally.
+We have integration tests which need running cassandra instance.
+You can use [ccm](http://github.com/pcmanus/ccm) which makes it easy to create and teste cassandra cluster locally.

 ## Releases
 Cassandra Scala Driver is not released yet because it's still under testing.
 But feel free to evaluate and create pull requests.